Fashioning Amendments and Seeding Techniques to Rebuild Essential Genera of Endophytes and other soil Nutrient mobilizers (FAST REGEN)

 Materials and methods:

-This 2-year, 2-farm research project is using a mix of three cover crops – winter wheat, Austrian peas, and winter camelina – and three supporting concepts to replace herbicide and chemical fertilizer in commercial field corn production.
-These three crops are thought to provide distinct and complementary soil services that improve yields of subsequent crops, such as the following: Legumes add nitrogen to the soil, grasses improve soil structure, and brassicas add biomass and pest controlling chemicals.
+This 2-year, 2-farm research project used a mix of three cover crops – winter wheat, Austrian peas, and winter camelina – and three supporting concepts to try to replace herbicide and chemical fertilizer in commercial field corn production.
+These three crops were expected to provide distinct and complementary soil services that would improve yields of subsequent crops, such as the following: Legumes add nitrogen to the soil, grasses improve soil structure, and brassicas add biomass and pest controlling chemicals.
 Camelina is a wispy plant, especially for a brassica, but it is extremely cold tolerant.

 Concept 1: Anti-herbicide compost